Bitcoin.com Review – All You Need To Know

 There are generally two ways to buy Bitcoins on Bitcoin.com.
 The faster and cheaper way of doing this is through the use of a credit card.
 However, the use of a credit card attracts some fees.
 The other way which is considerably more involving than the first is buying Bitcoins on an exchange.
 If you do choose to buy Bitcoins through the credit card option, do note that there is a 2.5% commission on each Bitcoin and a 5% credit card processing charge or a minimum of $10.
 If you chose to use your bank account, any sales or purchases you make will be deposited or deducted to your bank account.

 Bitcoins.com wallets give the user the option of buying, sending, storing and receiving Bitcoins.
-Their wallets apparently support both Bitcoin Cash and Bitcoin Core.
+Their wallets apparently support both Bitcoin Cash and Bitcoin Core (the usual Bitcoin).
 They make use of Multisig technology to enhance security features of the wallets.
 A record 2,017,499 wallets have been created so far.

 The site pockets a 2.5% service charge for every Bitcoin purchase made via a credit card with a 2.5% commission for credit card processing.
 The site doesn’t really provide more information which is a bit weird.
 Also, their fees are 1.5% higher than what you would get charged at Coinbase or Bitstamp.
 Either way, Bitcoin.com doesn’t seem to bother much on providing information than making a profit.